RV AC Freezing Up in Jacksonville, FL

 Recharge refrigerant

-1. Connect the refrigerant gauge set to the service ports.
+1. Connect refrigerant gauge to the service port.

-3. Add refrigerant as needed to reach the manufacturer's specifications.
+3. Recharge the system to the manufacturer's specifications.

 Add refrigerant to the system if levels are low.